Dash-OS/reducer-generator-object-map/README.md

 <!-- /DESCRIPTION -->

-A `reducer-generator` which builds a redux-reducer which matches against object literals.

 > You may pass extra arguments when creating the reducer and when reducing.
 > The resulting arguments will be `(...initialArgs, ...reducerArgs)`.